adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 null (`None` in Python), make it into a new `Node`.

 Printing the tree follows a similar principle.
-We'll print the values in increasing order of value, which means calling the print method on the left subtree, printing the root's value,  then calling the print method on the right subtree.
+We'll print the values in increasing order of value, which, if we're understanding the tree as a recursive structure, means we'll print the left subtree in increasing order, then print the root value, then print the right tree in increasing order.
+(This is much simpler to write than it is to explain, as you'll see.)

 The result gives us code like this:
 ```python